thelfer/tfel/docs/web/mtest-python.md

 `MTestCurrentState` is just a wrapper around the `StudyCurrentState`.

-In the case of pipes, the unknowns are the radial displacements of the nodes of the pipe mesh.
+In the case of pipes, the unknowns are the radial displacements of the nodes of the pipe mesh and the axial displacement.
 There are no Lagrange multipliers.

 ### The `StructureCurrentState` class